Matheosk/VaultSH/README.md

 ## TO-DO

 1. ~Restore backup~
-3. Delete older backups
+2. Delete older backups
-2. Config file
+3. Config file
+4. SSH server support

 **If you have any other ideas for a possible feature, feel free to let me know**